-1.1 Project Title Staff research Research degree (including Prof Doc) PG taught UG taught Commercial 1.3 Short description in layman's terms [no acronyms or jargon] 1.4 Dates Start End 1.5 School of 1.6 Project supervisor /principal investigator: name, position and original signature 1.7 Co-workers: names and positions [e.g. student]
+1.1 Project Title 112 1 10 je ot type Staff research Research degree (including Prof Doc) PG taught UG taught Commercial 1.3 Short description in layman's terms [no acronyms or jargon] 1.4 Dates Start Enc ł 1.5 School of 1.6 Project supervisor /principal investigator: name, position and original signature 1.7 Co-workers/ Co- Researchers / Postgraduate Research Student: names and positions 1.8 Declaration I understand that personal data about me as a researcher in this checklist is required by the Ethics and Integrity Unit within Research Services, on behalf of the University, for the purpose of ethics review, and to evidence that the appropriate level of ethics review has been undertaken.
+Such data will be stored and managed in accordance with the principles established in the General Data Protection Regulations (GDPR) and the Data Protection Act 2018.